jkevin1/SDF/README.md

 What a 1024x1024 texture would look like without this technique
 ![output](https://raw.github.com/jkevin1/SDF/master/Renderer/equivalent.png)

-Generator creates images like this using all available cores, this is the texture used in the above renderings
+Generator creates images like this using all available cores, this is the texture used in the above renderings, it was generated from Generator/test.png (a 4096x4096 image)
 ![output](https://raw.github.com/jkevin1/SDF/master/Renderer/font.png)